 So you’ve decided to apply to art school.
 Congratulations!
 Here comes the hard part though — getting accepted.
 The top schools are highly competitive.
 You need a portfolio to apply, and that portfolio needs to stand out from the crowd.
 With that in mind, I asked Fei Lu, creative director and co-founder of Winged Canvas, to share her knowledge and expertise.
 Fei has looked at thousands of portfolios from her time spent as an advertising art director and knows what you need to include and what you need to cut.

 Before we launch into the steps, let’s briefly talk about portfolios.
 A great art portfolio is like a great picture book.
 It should be entertaining, aesthetically pleasing and have an interesting story.
 Your portfolio showcases your work — it needs to be coherent and presented with care.
 It should show that you have strong foundational skills, but also show that you have potential for growth and future success.
-And, most importantly, it should showcase YOU.
-It can have an opinion, it can (and most definitely should) have a personality and it needs to highlight your talent, skill, and creative thinking.
+Most importantly, it should showcase YOU.
+It can have an opinion, it should have a personality and it needs to highlight your talent, skill, and creative thinking.
 So now that we’ve covered what your portfolio should be, let’s explore the 5 steps to make it shine.